yohangz/generator-typescript-npm-bower/generators/readme/templates/README.md

 ## Getting Started

+* Run: `npm install` inside your project to install dependencies.
 * Run: `npm install typings -g` (If [typings](https://www.npmjs.com/package/typings) is not installed before run this command)
 * Run:`npm install gulp -g` to install [Gulp](https://www.npmjs.com/package/gulp) globally
 * Follow the Complete Directory Layout to get to know about the project.